Betting On Elon Musk

 Musk has hosted several Hyperloop competitions, though the system is very much still in its infancy.
 For Elon Musk, Hyperloop might actually be his most ambitious, expensive, and difficult project.

-Many scientists have called the Hyperloop fraud, though it could work in theory.
+Many scientists have called the Hyperloop a fraud, though it could work in theory.
 The odds are against it, however, and should you ever be able to buy Hyperloop stock (it’s currently a private venture), we’d advise against it.
 For now.

 The Boring Company